Shunt Resistor vs Hall Effect Sensor

 | Maintenance | Simple and long-lasting | Requires calibration and drift correction |

-Conclusion: Shunt resistors offer better precision, speed, and long-term stability, while Hall sensors provide isolation and magnetic-based measurement suitable for high-voltage environments.
+Shunt resistors excel in precision, speed, and long-term stability, while Hall effect sensors are preferred when electrical isolation is mandatory.

 When to Use a Shunt Resistor